 The Yggdrasil Tree’s roots and branches held the Nine Worlds of the cosmos together.
 In fact, it was so important that the well-being of the entire world depended on the tree’s own vitality.

 The Norse god Odin wanted to possess the knowledge contained in the Yggdrasil Tree and the Well of Urd.
 Thus, to demonstrate his fealty to this quest, after sacrificing his eye and and throwing himself on his spear, he hanged himself from a branch of the Yggdrasil Tree for nine days, nearly dying in the process.
-However, in the end, he survived, gaining the knowledge of the Universe.
+However, in the end, he survived, gaining the knowledge of the Universe.1

 According to Norse legends, two mystical birds inhabit the Yggdrasil Tree.
 One is an eagle and the other a hawk.
 The eagle possessed the knowledge and wisdom of Odin, while the hawk spread the information through messages.

 Celtic Tree of Life

 The ancient Celts also had a Tree of Life, which many historians believe was inspired by the Yggdrasil Tree.
 Like the Aboriginal Australians and other ancient cultures, the Celts were animists.
 They believed the natural world was interconnected and that spirits inhabited everything, from trees to rivers, lakes, mountains, and animals.

 The Celts saw trees as sacred, and each type had its own mystical purpose.
 In addition, they believed their ancestors became trees after they died.
 The Celts saw trees undergo the seasonal cycles, shedding their leaves, being barren, and then regrowing their leaves again, flowering, and bearing fruit.
 So, for the Celts trees symbolized the cycle of life and rebirth.